-Extended FDIC Coverage Combined with the Most Competitive Return
+Extended FDIC Coverage Combined with Nationally Competitive Returns

-In addition to providing access to millions of dollars in FDIC insurance, our technology allows for next-day liquidity and the MOST competitive return on your business cash.
+In addition to providing access to millions of dollars in FDIC insurance, our technology allows for next-day liquidity and nationally competitive returns on your business cash.
 This is because when you make a deposit with ADM, the banks in our network compete for your deposits.

 It’s no secret that interest rates on cash deposits can be drastically different between banks, especially among geographic areas.
-Our FinTech allows our clients to take advantage of those rate differences to ensure your cash is earning the most competitive rate available.
+Our FinTech allows our clients to take advantage of those rate differences to ensure your cash is earning a competitive rate.